 BL: You are

 not going to have a man such as Vincent Persichetti, for example

 — who has long ago paid his dues ten times over —

 have his work judged by some composer-in-residence as to whether

 my case — and I’m not name-dropping but merely telling

 you with whom I have collaborated — I’ve worked with

 William Steinberg.
-These people could either write to you, or
+These people could either write to you, or sometimes

-composer-in-residence, I am not going to have that person judge whether or not my work is good
+I am not going to have that person judge whether or not my work is good

 enough to be shown to the incumbent music director!

 BD: Have you

 basically been pleased with the performances you’ve heard of your music?

 I have been because I was fortunate in having performances with the major

 orchestras led by the names I just mentioned.
 And when you have performances

 of that kind, really you are blessed because there’s very little to worry

 about.
 You know the quality of the orchestra; you know the quality

 of the music director.